ImFalling/FrickShow/readme.md

 I would however recommend that all images are the identical size.
 Again, the plugin should probably work, but the transitions will look very ugly and choppy.

-FrickShow is a play-on-words of Slideshow and Freakshow.
+FrickShow is a play-on-words of Slideshow and Freakshow, as well as my last name.
 Hilarious, I know.

 Written in one day by Jakob Frick (April 7th 2016)